scmoreira/Innovarte-React-App/README.md

 # **Innovarte-React-App**

-## E-commerce of artworks made with React.js
+E-commerce of artworks made with React.js

+## Install

+- Run `npm i` on the root directory

 ## API endpoints